Baltimore Criminal Defense Lawyer

 Misdemeanors are considered less severe crimes and, as a result, are typically punished less severely than felonies.
 Although most states include potential incarceration of up to one year for misdemeanors, Maryland is unique in that some misdemeanors carry a potential prison sentence of up to 10 years.
 However, sentences for most misdemeanors can be as little as 90 days in jail or less.
 In addition to or as an alternative to incarceration, courts can also impose fines for misdemeanor convictions, ranging from $500 to $5,000, depending on the specific offense.

 The penalties for a felony conviction in Maryland often depend on the grade of felony.
 Most criminal offenses range from a third-degree felony (the lowest degree, or least severe crime) to a first-degree felony (the highest degree for the most severe crimes).
-Felony convictions carry a prison sentence of at least one year for the least severe offenses, up to life imprisonment or the death penalty for the most severe crimes, such as first-degree murder.
-As with misdemeanors, courts can impose fines in addition to or as an alternative to imprisonment for felony convictions, with fines ranging from $500 to in excess of $15,000.
+Felony convictions carry a prison sentence of at least one year for the least severe offenses, up to life imprisonment, or the death penalty for the most severe crimes, such as first-degree murder.
+As with misdemeanors, courts can impose fines in addition to or as an alternative to imprisonment for felony convictions, with fines ranging from $500 to more than $15,000.

 Talk to a Baltimore Criminal Attorney Now